CrazyBoy49z/MODX-plugins/ipLocate/readme.md

 ## Options

-The request returns an array with the information below, you can return a specific field by defining it in the &locate=`` parameter.
+The request returns an array with the information below; you can return a specific field by defining it in the &locate=`` parameter.
 The default is countryName
 - request
 - status
 - delay